PiErr0r/j/notes.md

 ## Arrays

-item - part of an n-cell list whose rank i n-1 (largest part of a list)
+item - part of an n-cell list whose rank is n-1 (largest part of a list)

 `monad $` - shape of a list